bobbycomet/Conky-Studio/README.md

 * **Clean exports** — standard Conky theme folders
 * **Custom Lua support** — full Cairo escape hatch when nodes are not enough

----

-## Built for Conky

-Conky Studio is an independent project designed to generate and manage HUDs for [Conky](https://github.com/brndnmtthws/conky).

-It is not affiliated with, endorsed by, or sponsored by the official Conky project or its maintainers.

-Conky is licensed under the GPL-3.0 License.

----

-## Runtime Performance

-Conky Studio is an authoring tool, not a runtime interpreter.

-The node graph is converted into normal Conky files during build.
-The exported theme runs independently of Studio.

-Node count does not directly determine runtime performance.
-Performance depends on the generated Lua logic, update intervals, and normal Conky execution.

----

 ## Theme Compatibility